 At the end of the day this is nothing more than thin noodles in the style of a spaghetti pomodoro.
 The dried pasta's dressed with a simple sauce of diced ripe tomatoes or cherry tomatoes, garlic, tomato sauce, basil and fresh mozzarella.

 There were add-ons too.
 Toss in some shrimp, a handful of rendered pancetta nuggets, or, my favorite: a spoonful of a juicy mushroom ragu scented with dried porcini.

-It doesn't sound like a huge thing, but it is.
-The simple act of putting the pasta in the sauce in the pan before serving is probably the biggest difference between how pasta is plated at a restaurant compared to how people enjoy pasta at home.
+This is probably the biggest difference between how pasta is plated at a restaurant compared to how people enjoy pasta at home.
 Once you try it, you may never go back.

 Adapting the recipe

 At the restaurant we made this with capellini di angelo, or very thing angel hair.
 In the dish pictured here I use regular capellini, which is a little more forgiving and eats more like spaghetti.